jessevermeulen/functional-programming/README.md

 ## Research

 During the length of this project I'll be focussing my research on data about parking facilities.
-The required data is publicly accessible through different APIs, see [data sources](#Data-sources) for a summary of all data providers.
+The required data is publicly accessible through different APIs.
+See [data sources](#Data-sources) for a summary of all data providers.

 ### Research focus
-Since parking within cities becomes more expensive and so less accessible for most people, we have to look to other options to park a car while visiting a city.
+Since parking within Dutch cities becomes more expensive and so less accessible for most people, we have to look to other options to park a car while visiting a city.

 **If parking within city centers becomes too expensive, what place(s) would be most cost-efficient to park a car while still being able to reach the city center within an acceptable amount of time?**